CHAPTER 4230. WAIVER OF SERVICE

 § 4230.11.
 Requesting waivers.

-(a) A county mental health and mental retardation program is permitted to request a waiver of one or more of the nine mandated services if the service is not available or if the county mental health and mental retardation program shows that it is economically unsound to provide the service.
+(a) A county mental health and intellectual disability program is permitted to request a waiver of one or more of the nine mandated services if the service is not available or if the county mental health and intellectual disability program shows that it is economically unsound to provide the service.

 (b) A request for waiver shall be to waive the provision of an entire service.
 Waivers may not be requested for a reduction in the level of service.